Doctoral Internship in Health Service Psychology

 Outreach and Consultation Seminar

-This bi-weekly seminar in the Fall supports the development of the skills needed to create outreach programs and attend to the various outreach and consultation requests from the university.
-This seminar gives interns the opportunity to receive feedback from their peers on presentation style and content.
-Interns begin the seminar by presenting short topics of their choice and expertise in order to gain the confidence and skills to present to larger audiences.
+This bi-weekly seminar supports the development of the skills needed to create outreach programs and attend to the various outreach and consultation requests from the university.
+This seminar allows interns to receive feedback from their peers on presentation style and content.
+Interns begin the seminar by presenting short topics of their choice and expertise to gain the confidence and skills to present to larger audiences.
 By the end of the training year interns will have developed a longer, more substantive presentation and have presented on a number of topics related to college student mental health.
 Finally, with regard to campus consultation, interns gain the necessary skills to help faculty and staff understand the signs of distress in students and the resources available to them on this campus.

-This bi-weekly seminar in the Spring provides training in the clinical application of theories and assessment techniques relevant to career development, career choice and career counseling.
-Special emphasis is placed on knowledge and use of personality, career and vocational testing and the integration of test results in the counseling process, in a culturally sensitive manner.
-Interns learn to administer and interpret tests and how to integrate test results into their clinical work with students who are often struggling with the complexities of academic, career and personal issues.
-Interns are required to do a case presentation in the Spring semester.
+This bi-weekly seminar provides training in the clinical application of theories and assessment techniques.
+Special emphasis is placed on knowledge and use of cognitive, personality, career, and vocational testing and the integration of test results in the counseling process, in a culturally sensitive manner.
+Interns learn to administer and interpret test results and how to integrate test results into their clinical work with students.
+Interns are required to incorporate an assessment into their clinical practice and complete a case presentation on the experience in the Spring semester.

 Professional Development Seminar

 This weekly 1-hour seminar focuses on the transition from trainee to professional psychologist.
 Interns are provided with the opportunity to discuss and explore their educational and career history, including how familial and cultural factors have impacted career exposure, values, and development.
-Seminar topics include professional identity development (professional values, attitudes, and behaviors), as well as practical skills (job search, licensure, interview strategies, and networking) - with the goal of preparing interns for the next phase in their career development.
+Seminar topics include professional identity development (professional values, attitudes, and behaviors), as well as practical skills (job search, licensure, interview strategies, and networking) - to prepare interns for the next phase in their career development.
 Past interns, current Senior Staff, and counseling professionals across the U.S. present to the cohort on their career paths with presenters being chosen each year based on the cohort’s specific interests and goals.

 Supervision Seminar